BrendanWillis/HelloWorld/README.md

 The following items I plan to fix, improve, and/or add to this project in the future:

 * [I plan to add a function that can count sheep.
 The purpose is to allow for an appropriate rest after all the work is done.]
-First thing here
-* [ ]
-* [ ]